akshay3001/methodology-widget-development/README.md

 + media/ for all images and other static files (eg. pdfs or videos)
 + templates/ for all templates (eg. ICE templates)

+An example of the structure for the ‘Todo widget’, would be something like this:

 ###Todo
 >-index.html
 >> css